DaffodilJunior/daffodiljunior-ao3-work-skins/README.md

 \<!-- anything in these types of brackets are comments that won't affect any code. -->

 The Minecraft sections and Google Search Bars are screen reader compatible.
 Unfortunately, i have no idea how to make the Discord skin work without Show Creator's Style, or function as intended with a screen reader; the phone notifications function though if you ignore the random giant image.
-At the moment i'm just posting Discord segments of my fics separately like a traditional chatfic so simple text to speech can function at least.
+At the moment i'm just plannig to post future Discord segments of my fics separately like a traditional chatfic so simple text to speech can function at least.
 If you do know CSS, please help.

 ## Ultraviollett (AO3):
 ### "Mimicking Minecraft for fics- Some Minecraft Work Skins"